 In class I find building this in during discussion time seems to relax the children and it feels calmer, it stops them competing so much to speak and to gain attention.
 It gives them confidence to speak knowing they will be listened to.

-When you start doing it though you really notice how much it would benefit lots of the talking over types (me also included, I'm still a work in progress)
+When you start doing it though you really notice how much everyone talks over eachother!

 The benefits of journalling include - improving mental health, raising self esteem, solving problems and processing grief and loss.

 On a recent long drive back from York I really enjoyed listening to a CD from the wise Jim Rohn on 'Journalling'